 Comments - Users and mentions

-When a comment is posted, Liveblocks doesn’t store any user metadata, for example their avatar or name.
+When a comment is posted, Liveblocks doesn’t store any user or group metadata, for example their avatar or name.
 Instead, it only saves their user ID, which you manually set when authenticating.
-To fetch user metadata, we provide functions that allow you to return the correct data.
+To fetch user and group metadata, we provide functions that allow you to return the correct data.

 Thread with resolved users